Published: May 23, 2019

 First, don’t panic.
 Start by examining the goal.
 You may realize that the goal is not reasonable or attainable in its current state.
 If this is the case, make adjustments.
 Or, maybe the goal is still attainable, you just need a different approach.
 Anticipate where you will be at your deadline, and determine what you can do to make up the difference in a timely manner.
 Don’t see this as a failure, but rather an opportunity to make positive changes.
 At Envano, we embrace these challenges as a chance to grow and improve.

 Want to learn more about how our team embraces goal setting?
-Let’s chat!
+Fill out our contact form and let’s chat!